 Chocolate Frosting Shots!

 - 1 can full-fat coconut milk or coconut cream

-- 1/4 cup plus 1 tbsp cocoa powder or cacao powder
+- 1/4 cup + 1 tbsp cocoa or cacao powder

 - 1/2 tsp pure vanilla extract

 Healthy frosting recipe: Open your coconut milk, and if it’s not already super-thick, leave the can (or transfer to a bowl) uncovered in the fridge overnight.
 Try not to shake the can too much before opening.
 It should get very, very thick.
 (If it doesn’t, you’ve gotten a bad can that won’t work for the recipe.
 I recommend Thai Kitchen Organic.
 Hint: shake the can when you’re at the store.
-If you can hear the liquidy contents swishing around, it’s probably too thin to work for this recipe.
-Or if you want a no-fail option, buy coconut cream instead, at Trader Joes or an Asian market.)
+If you can hear the liquidy contents swishing around, it’s probably too thin to work for this recipe.)
 Once thick, transfer only the creamy part to a bowl, leaving the watery part out.
 Whip in your cocoa, vanilla, and sweetener with a fork, or even beaters if you want to be fancy.
 For the photos on this page, I didn’t use beaters.
 But I did pipe the chocolate frosting shots out using an icing tip.
 Stored uncovered in the fridge, the mixture gets even thicker.